 There are not many places in the world that you can meander quite freely through such wonderful history.
 If you have had it on your bucket list for years like me I promise, it will not disappoint you.

 Take your time, stand in the middle of the arena.
 Take your sunglasses off and feel the heat.
 Imagine the noise of the crowd as the gladiators entered the stadium.
 Look up at the huge bulk that is Mount Vesuvius looming behind you and picture what happened.
 Yes.
 Pompeii is worth it.

-I hope this travel blog answer’s some of your questions about visiting Pompeii.
+I hope this travel blog has answered some of your questions about visiting Pompeii.
 If you are in Italy and you have 15 Euros, go.
-Take the kids, it’s free.
+Take the kids, they go FREE.
 You will never forget it.
 For me, it was worth the forty years wait.
 Let me know what you thought of Pompeii, or if you have already been if you loved it as much as me.